MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/WorldSoundOptions.md

 ---
 # WorldSoundOptions Interface

-Contains additional options for a world-level playSound occurrence.
+Contains additional options for a playSound occurrence.

 ## Properties

 ### **pitch**
 `pitch?: number;`

-Pitch of the sound played at the world level.
+Pitch of the sound played.

 Type: *number*